-I study memory using a combination of cognitive psychology, neuroimaging, and computational modeling methods.
+I am a cognitive scientist with a focus on memory, which I explore using a broad range of behavioral research methods.
+This includes behavioral experiments, brain imaging (fMRI and EEG), computational toolboxes, and qualitative research approaches.
 I am particularly interested in what factors makes some experiences more memorable than others and how these influences can manifest in future behavior, such as decision making.
 I also specialize in characterizing inter-individual differences in brain morphology.

 Palombo, D. J., Te, A. A.*, Checknita, K. J.*, & Madan, C. R. (2021).
 Exploring the facets of emotional episodic memory: Remembering 'what', 'when', and 'which'.
 Psychological Science, 32(7), 1104-1114. doi:10.1177/0956797621991548